TryGhost/docs/.github/CONTRIBUTING.md

 Once you've made a change on your local branch, you can commit it and open a Pull Request which will be reviewed by 1-2 members of the Ghost core team.
 Small changes usually get merged as soon as we've had chance to read through them!

 If any changes or discussion are needed, we'll let you know!

+If you are making changes to the submodules in the docs-api repo, you need to submit those separately as PRs to that repository.

 ## Contributor License Agreement